superman551/Gorebox-cheats-cheat-table/README.md

 Note: If you dont change your name after every session, you run a high risk of being banned.
 Use with caution.

-More cheats will be coming as I work, expect in a week
+More cheats will be coming as I work